chomosuke/WikiTable/README.md

-to run all tests, do `python -m unittest discover wiki_table/test`
+to run all tests, do `python -m unittest discover wiki_table`